 mohit.art is proud to present a selection of works from Parking Video Library (PVL), Tehran.
 PVL emerged from the independent platform and project space Parkingallery Projects that artist and curator Amirali Ghasemi ran from 1998 to 2014 in the garage of his parents’ house in Tehran.
 A new generation of artists welcomed this informal space, which led to the accumulation of a considerable number of experimental works, including new media and performance art.
 The formation of the Limited Access Festival in 2007, which continues today, helped significantly by collecting and showing video works and enriching the Parking Video Library.
 PVL consists of a broad range of moving image and multimedia works by prominent and emerging artists from Iran and elsewhere.
 Approximately 350 contemporary Iranian artists have shared one or several works with this archive.
 More than fifty screening programs have been curated with works archived in the PVL.

-Several programs of video art that were shown in Iran and in different places around the globe are presented here.
-The last two programs, Territorial Challenges and Adapting to Invisibility, are accessible on mohit.art until June 2022.
+Five programs of video art were presented here.
+The last two programs, Territorial Challenges and Adapting to Invisibility, were accessible on mohit.art April 15-June 19, 2022.

 It is not easy to consider anything curatorial at this time.
 Since November 2019, people in Iran have experienced a great deal — and not only them.
 Perhaps, in this imposed darkness, it can help to imagine a searchlight when investigating the roots of the events that brought us here, the barriers and limitations that keep people and peoples from being themselves, and the hidden conflict areas, geographic or aesthetic, while longing for poetics in places one does and doesn’t expect to find them: in public spaces or in-between landscapes.
 Is it possible to see or even foresee what is brewing on the horizon, or will it never be the same?